PGM-Lab/InferPy/docs/notes/guidemodels.rst

 In the previous code, ``value`` is inherited form the encapsulated Edward2 object while ``sample()`` and the parameter ``loc`` are obtained from the distribution object.
-Note that the method ``sample()`` returns an evaluated tensors.
+Note that the method ``sample()`` returns evaluated tensors.
 In case of desiring it not to be evaluated, simply use the input parameter ``tf_run`` as follows.

 .. literalinclude:: ../../examples/docs/guidemodels/2.py
    :language: python3